RyotaUshio/obsidian-pdf-plus/README.md

 - **Copy link with/without display text**: When copying a link to a selection or an annotation in a PDF file, Obsidian appends `|<PDF FILE TITLE>, page <PAGE NUMBER>` to the link text by default.
 This plugin allows you to disable this behavior if you don't like it.
 - **Display text format**: You can customize the display text format.

+#### Copy link to section from PDF outline (table of contents)

+- **Replace the built-in right-click menu in the outline with a custom one**: This enables you to copy a section link with a custom format by right-clicking an item in the outline.
+- **Drag & drop outline item to copy link to section**: Grab an item in the outline and drop it to a markdown file to create a section link.

+#### Copy link to page from PDF thumbnail

+- **Replace the built-in right-click menu in the thumbnail with a custom one**: This enables you to copy a page link with a custom display text format specified in the PDF toolbar by right-clicking a thumbnail.
+- **Drag & drop PDF thumbnail to copy link to section**: Grab a thumbnail image and drop it to a markdown file to create a page link.
+  > Note: When disabled, drag-and-drop will cause the thumbnail image to be paste as a data url, which is seemingly Obsidian\'s bug.

 ### Embedding PDF files

 - **Click PDF embeds to open links**: Clicking a PDF embed will open the embedded file.